Call: (212) 213-8275

-Marriage to a US Citizen or Lawful Permanent Resident
+Marriage to a US Citizen or Lawful Permanent Resident (K3 visa)

 In the News: The Daily News, a major New York newspaper with 2.5 million daily readers, profiled Anna Valentini, Esq. and Susan Calvaruso of Valentini Law Offices, PLLC among immigration law experts who participated in the Daily News Citizenship Now! event from April 28, 2008 to May 2, 2008.

 How Valentini Law Offices Can Benefit You: We understand that being together with your significant other is very important so we work very hard to get your K-3 spousal visa approved as fast as possible.
 By routinely dealing with a delicate task of proving that the relationship is bona fide and staying tuned to the latest USCIS regulatory updates, we can reunite you with that special person in the United States within months.
-As a special benefit to our K-3 visa clients and their spouses, we speak Spanish, Polish, Russian, Ukrainian, German, French, Italian and Farsi.
+As a special benefit to our K-3 visa clients and their spouses, we speak Spanish, Polish, Russian, Ukrainian, German, French and Italian.

 Schedule a consultation with a K3 Spousal Visa Lawyer